GFdiablo117/APV/readme.md

 ### Prototype
 <!-- @Dario -->
 #### Design Arrangement
 To ensure the prototype was close to the result of our design process, we early decided us for the main concept.
-As a conclusion we were able to implement the main functions of the product only using placeholder symbols (circle = train.. etc.).
+As a conclusion we were able to implement the main functions of the product using placeholders (e.g. circle = train).
 As the symbols could easily be replaced with svgs, we arranged us to use adobe illustrator to realize our scribbles, as it's simple to export the results as svgs.
 In addition the meeting time was mostly used to define what should happen on which interaction so the features were exactly described after each meeting.
 On the other hand we used the time to decide which features are must-have, so the implementation was more focused.
 Each result was communicated at these meetings and if there were any problems we arranged together how we could handle it.

 #### Technologies
 The Prototype is a web application running on a NodeJS express server.
 The server is used to provide static data like svgs and get live data from the mvg api.
 The vehicle animations and visual effects like resizing were realized with the D3.js libary on a SVG layer.
 Leaflet was used to display the map, markers and routes.
 Python was used for data processing, like mapping the train stations to the route and filter single routes for every line as well as align the Coordinates into the correct order.